NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### UTF-8 in Code

-I wrote a function to decode Unicode code points to UTF-8
+This C function decodes Unicode code points to UTF-8

 ```
 #include <stdio.h>